Fernando Zóbel de Ayala y Montojo: Later life and death

 He founded the Museo de Arte Abstracto Español at Casa Colgadas in the town of Cuenca, Spain in 1966.
 The museum was expanded in 1978, and in 1980 Zóbel donated its collection to the Fundación Juan March, which then incorporated it into its own collection.

 Zóbel was a mentor and collector who aided the careers of Spanish modernist painters including Antonio Lorenzo, Antoni Tàpies, Eusebio Sempere, Martín Chirino López, Antonio Saura and many others.
 In the late 1960s and early 1970s, Zóbel was working on a series of paintings called Dialogos which were his abstracted variations on paintings he admired in museums.
 He also made a series of paintings inspired by the Júcar River.
 After suffering a stroke that left him slightly impaired, he created a series called Las Orillas that elaborated on the theme of rivers.

 In 1983, King Juan Carlos of Spain bestowed upon Zóbel, the Gold Medal of Merit in the Fine Arts, a prestigious award to individuals or institutions who have promoted the Spanish arts and culture.
 Soon after, Zóbel died of a heart attack while traveling in Rome, Italy on June 2, 1984, at the age of 59.

 Legacy

 Since Zóbel's passing in 1984, the Ateneo Art Gallery in the Philippines and the Museo de Arte Abstracto Español in Spain, have become hallmarks of Spanish and Philippine modern and contemporary art.
 In 1967, the Ayala Museum originally envisioned by Zóbel to be a museum for Philippine history and iconography was established by the Filipinas Foundation (present-day Ayala Foundation).

+From 17 December 1994 - 16 April 1995, the Museo de Arte Abstracto Español, Cuenca exhibited Fernando Zóbel.
+River Júcar, works created in a variety of mediums and produced between 1971 and 1984.
+The exhibit later traveled to Museo San Pío V, Valencia (20 April - 16 May 1995).

+From 22 October 1999 - 2 May 2000, the Museo de Arte Abstracto Español, Cuenca exhibited Fernando Zóbel.
+Graphic Work.
+The show displayed prints and proofs of some of Zóbel’s work.
+The show was later seen at the Museu Fundación Juan March, Palma (16 May - 1 July 2000).

 In 2003, a retrospective was held at the Museo Nacional Centro de Arte Reina Sofía in Madrid.
 The exhibition had a special exhibition tour at the Casa Museo Zavala in Cuenca and the Sala de Exposiciones de la Caja de San Fernando in Seville.

 For his contributions in the arts, Philippine President Gloria Macapagal Arroyo posthumously awarded Zóbel, the Presidential Medal of Merit in 2006.